Annual Technical Report 2005 on Trademark Information Activities submitted by Austria (SCIT/ATR/TM/2005/AT)

 Trends or areas experiencing rapid changes with respect to the previous year

-In the year 2003 the number of applications and registrations increased in the national sector as well as in the international field.
 A general trend for a reduction in national trademark applications could not be observed, the high level of 2001 was almost reached again.
-In spite of the possibility of a CTM application the number of requests for an international registration on the basis of domestic trademarks increased, albeit very slightly.
+In spite of the possibility of a CTM application the number of requests for an international registration on the basis of domestic trademarks increased.

-About 57.600 Community Trademark applications, which also have effect in Austria, were filed at the Office for Harmonisation in the Internal Market (Trademarks, Designs and Models) in Alicante.
-This represents a very substantial increase over the numbers of the year 2002.
+Like in 2004, about 60.000 Community Trademarks, which also have effect in Austria, were filed at the Office for Harmonisation in the Internal Market (Trademarks, Designs and Models) in Alicante.

-Approx. 34.300 trademarks were registered at the Office for Harmonisation in the Internal Market in the year 2003, which came into effect for the whole EU and thus also for the territory of the Republic of Austria.
+Approx. 60.000 trademarks were registered at the Office for Harmonisation in the Internal Market in the year 2005, which came into effect for the whole EU and thus also for the territory of the Republic of Austria.
+This represents an increase of 73% over the numbers of the year 2004.

 II.
 Matters concerning the generation, reproduction, and distribution of secondary sources of trademark information, i.e., trademark gazettes